Recipes Nugget Markets Signature Recipes

 Preheat oven to 350°F.

 Heat olive oil in a large skillet over medium-high heat.
-Add chicken, skin-side down, and fry for 5–6 minutes on each side.
+Season chicken with 2 teaspoons salt, then place skin-side down in skillet and fry 5–6 minutes on each side.
 Remove from pan and transfer to a baking dish in a single layer.
 Drain all but 3 tablespoons of oil.

 Add garlic and onions to pan, frying until just golden brown, about 2 minutes, then add remaining vegetables.
-Sauté vegetables for approximately 5 minutes, then pour in wine and reduce by half.
+Add 1 teaspoon salt (or to taste) and sauté for approximately 5 minutes, then pour in wine and reduce by half.
 Add tomato sauce, bay leaf, basil and cilantro (reserving a small amount of each herb for garnish).
 Bring to a simmer and then pour evenly over the chicken.

 Place baking dish in oven, uncovered, and bake for 40–50 minutes, or until chicken reaches an internal temperature of 175°F.